 Reset will be initiated when the reset button is pressed once, and Power LED begins to flash.
 Factory Reset will be initiated when the reset button is pressed continuously for three seconds or when Power LED begins to light up.
 Release the reset button and the Power LED will begin to flash, indicating the camera is changing to factory reset.
-When factory reset is completed, the camera will be set to default on channel 11 and SSID is set as "NULL String" (This default setting will let the camera connect to ANY access point on the infrastructure network).
 The IP address will also return to the default setting as 192.168.0.20.